 We are always in need of enthusiastic students to help staff our Lending Desk and labs and to work with faculty as Teaching Assistants.

-Junior Tech Advisor: Junior Tech Advisors work primarily as monitors and techs for the IDeATe laser cutters.
+Tech Advisor: Junior Tech Advisors work primarily as monitors and techs for the IDeATe laser cutters.
 Requirements include successful completion of all required safety trainings in addition to a short, in-person laser monitor training.
-Students in this position can start immediately and could advance to Senior Tech Advisors.
-If students want to advance to this position, their semester of training will be included while working in this position.
+Students in this position can start immediately and could advance to be Senior Tech Advisors.
+Senior tech advisors tackle more complex tasks, including running 3D printers and staffing our Open Fabrication Hours sessions.

 Lending Desk Attendant: The technology lending program at IDeATe is unique to CMU.
 The lending office has everything from virtual reality equipment, to computers, to hand tools.
 The office also sells fabrication material to students in IDeATe courses.
 Lending desk attendants staff this office and handle checkouts, returns, and sales as well as restocking and organizing materials as needed.
 Students in this position also have the opportunity to help with facility work as needed.
 This a great opportunity for students to acquaint themselves with IDeATe operations and is open to anyone.